donaldbraman/prosecutors-paradox/README.md

 4. Name the secret `PERSONAL_ACCESS_TOKEN`.
 5. Paste the PAT you generated earlier into the "Value" field.
 6. Click "Add secret".
+7. Ensure the `PERSONAL_ACCESS_TOKEN` secret is correctly set and accessible in the repository settings.

 ### Referencing the PAT in the Workflow File